tgoetten/mailarchiva-dockerized/README.md

 ## Motivation

-The existing projects, which try to run Mailarchiva as a Docker container, are outdated and not working any more.
+The existing projects, which try to run Mailarchiva as a Docker container, are outdated and not working anymore.
 I also disliked that they all tried to mimic the traditional on premise installation which is not necessary for a Tomcat application.

 That's why I created this project.